County Durham Plan - what's happened so far?

 Work restarts on the plan

-We recently completed the Preferred Options stage of the plan - where you told us what you thought of the plan
+In summer 2018 we completed the Preferred Options stage of the plan - where you told us what you thought of the plan.

-The Preferred Options stage of the plan includes a range of policies and proposals to meet the needs of businesses and ensure we get the right homes in the right places.
-It sets out how much development there should be and what that development should look like.
-This strategy is chosen based on evidence we have gathered, including responses we received from the previous Issues and Options consultation.
+The Preferred Options stage of the plan included a range of policies and proposals to meet the needs of businesses and ensure we get the right homes in the right places.
+It set out how much development there should be and what that development should look like.
+This strategy was chosen based on evidence we had gathered, including responses we received from the previous Issues and Options consultation.